The idea is that the material protects the surgical incision, while the binder’s compression helps decrease postoperative pain (among other benefits).

 Postpartum moms can wear the ever-popular Belly Bandit right away.
-It’s recommend that this band be worn every day, all day, for a minimum of 6-8 weeks after giving birth.
-Belly Bandit has a wide variety of different types and styles of bands, but they all claim to “reshape your waist, hips and belly.”
+It’s recommended that this band be worn every day, all day, for a minimum of 6-8 weeks after giving birth.
+Belly Bandit has a wide variety of different types and styles of bands, but they all claim to “reshape your waist, hips, and belly.”
 Some users rave about the Belly Bandit, saying it really helped with healing and trimming the tummy, while others say it’s not worth the money.

 Bellefit Postpartum Corset ~ $128

 This band has a medical-grade abdominal panel that protects and helps heal the abdomen and c-section incision.
 The corset has adjustable front hook-and-eye closures, as well as a flap that un-hooks at the crotch to make bathroom breaks easier (and we all know how often those occur postpartum!).
 Users seem to love this corset, and many note that it helped them feel more confident and less “jiggly in the belly” after giving birth.

 *The best way to find your size is to use the Bellefit sizing tool.